talatian/btc-price/README.md

 # btc-price
-Grabs the live bitcoin price from https://www.binance.com/ and calculates average over a specific time window.
+Grabs the live bitcoin price from https://www.binance.com/ and calculates the average price over a specific time window.